Top Aces: Fleet

-Some Alpha Jets retained the German Air Force paint schemes, but others have been repainted in aggressor camouflage colours that mimic certain foreign aircraft.
+Some Alpha Jets retained the German Air Force paint schemes, and the F-16s retained their Israeli Air Force paint schemes.
+The remaining Alpha Jets and A-4s have been repainted in aggressor camouflage colours that mimic certain foreign aircraft.
 Small low visibility Canadian flags have been added to the vertical tail stabilizers of aircraft contracted to the Royal Canadian Air Force.